peaceps/deepclaw/README.md

 You hire them in the settings and fire them there too.

-Pick one and the detail panel tells you what it is doing right now — the tasks it is running and how far along they are, the project it belongs to, the scheduled tasks waiting for it.
+Pick one and the detail panel tells you what it is doing right now — the tasks it is running and how far along they are, any task it is reading over for somebody else, the project it belongs to, the scheduled tasks waiting for it.
 Agents are marked busy or idle, and they carry a mood: happy, focused, tired, confused, or keeping it to themselves.

 ### Chat